The NFL’s best remaining free agents

 Signed: Derek Anderson, Nick Foles, Ryan Griffin, Taylor Heinicke, Brett Hundley, Matt Schaub, Tyrod Taylor

-Best Available: Teddy Bridgewater, Ryan Fitzpatrick, Colin Kaepernick
+Best Available: Blake Bortles, Teddy Bridgewater, Ryan Fitzpatrick, Colin Kaepernick

 Nick Foles is getting paid a ton of money by the Jaguars, and after that the market gets a little bit stale.
 Obviously, the best available quarterback (Kaepernick) is probably not going to get signed.
-Another team will surely try and kick the tires on Blake Bortles if/when he’s released, while old standbys like Taylor, Fitzpatrick, and McCown are the more reliable of the group.
+Another team will surely try and kick the tires on Blake Bortles, while old standbys like Fitzpatrick and McCown are the more reliable of the group.

 Others available: Sam Bradford, Matt Cassel, Mike Glennon, Robert Griffin III, Josh Johnson, Sean Mannion, Josh McCown, Brock Osweiler, Mark Sanchez, Tom Savage, Trevor Siemian, Geno Smith, Joe Webb